 Believe it or not, there is a free alternative tool available for almost everything these days.
 From creating product videos to testing your site, from finding relevant SEO keywords to automating emails, entrepreneurs who want to do anything on a budget can do so using free SaaS tools available online.

 Get professional results

-For instance, gone are the days when you had to hire a Photoshop expert or spending endless hours making a logo.
-Ecommerce platforms like Shopify offer additional options such as a free logo maker tool to help you make a professional-quality logo even if you are not a designer.
+For instance, gone are the days when you had to hire a Photoshop expert or spend endless hours making a logo.
+E-commerce platforms like Shopify offer additional options such as a free logo maker tool to help you make a professional-quality logo even if you are not a designer.

 You can go a step further and create striking homepage banners using a tool like Canva.
 These tools take the pain and guesswork out of designing and give your professional quality results.

 From your social media channels through to your website, every venue is a potential goldmine for insights.
 They are leaking crucial information and valuable data that begs to be listened to.
 Tuning into this data can help you understand your customers and make better decisions.